matsim-scenarios/matsim-kelheim/README.md

 1. Set up the project in your IDE.
 1. Make sure the project is configured as maven project.
-1. Run the JAVA class `src/main/java/org/matsim/run/RunKelheimScenario.java`.
+1. Run the JAVA class `src/main/java/org/matsim/run/RunKelheimScenario.java` with the following program argument `run`.
+Add '--1pct' for test runs with a smaller sample size.
 1. "Open" the output directory.
 You can drag files into VIA as was already done above.
 1. Edit the config file or adjust the run class.
 Re-run MATSim.